abhi3700/AutoPlot/Installation/README.md

 All the packages will be installed first.

 ## Installation
 * The installation will happen in offline mode.
+* Follow these steps

 ## Packages (`pkgs` in short)
 All the required packages are downloaded in this directory - "./pkgs/", as there is no Internet connection in all PCs.